English contact info

 The calendar also shows dates for “Offroad-events”; these are non-competition rides with laps of about 40 kms.
 Usually you are allowed to ride as many laps as you like.

 Our regulations are almost equal to the Sixdays regulations, but here are some remarks:

-1. You have to place your bike in the parc-fermé AT LEAST 45 minutes before your starting time!!
+1. You have to place your bike in the parc-fermé AT THE LATEST 45 minutes before your starting time!!
 For the two-days final event, technical checks are done on thursday; racing is on friday and saturday.
 For oneday events, impounding is starting at 07.00 hours on raceday.